nabilazktj/react-redux-hooks-jwt-auth/README.md

-## Food Application using React redux and hooks (for Spring Boot Backend)
+## Food Management Application using React Redux and Hooks (for Spring Boot Backend)

 ### Set port
 .env